HoTT/Coq-HoTT/README.md

 ## CONTRIBUTING

 Contributions to the HoTT library are very welcome!
-For style guidelines and further information, see the file `STYLE.md`.
+For style guidelines and further information, see the file [STYLE.md](/STYLE.md).

 ## LICENSING

-The library is released under the permissive BSD 2-clause license, see the file `LICENSE.txt` for further information.
+The library is released under the permissive BSD 2-clause license, see the file [LICENSE.txt](/LICENSE.txt) for further information.
 In brief, this means you can do whatever you like with it, as long as you preserve the Copyright messages.
 And of course, no warranty!

 ## Wiki